Arlington Museum of Art

-The Arlington Museum of Art is a non-collecting art museum located in downtown Arlington, Texas.
+The Arlington Museum of Art is a non-collecting art museum located in Arlington, Texas.
 It hosts art exhibitions and also offers art-related adult workshops, children's classes, film screenings, and lectures.
-A not-for-profit 501(c)(3) organization managed by a board of directors and run by volunteers, it showcases internationally-renowned collections in partnership with museums and private collectors from around the world.
-It is also home to a basement recording studio known as Zig Productions.
+A not-for-profit 501(c)(3) organization managed by a board of directors, it showcases internationally renowned collections in partnership with museums and private collectors from around the world.
+In 2024, the AMA moved from its previous location in downtown Arlington to the Arlington Expo Center in the city's Entertainment District.

 History

 The Arlington Museum of Art traces its history to the foundation of the Arlington Art Association by Howard and Arista Joyner in 1952.
 Howard Joyner established the Art Department at the University of Texas at Arlington, and Arista Joyner was the first art teacher at Arlington High School.
 The Arlington Art Association promoted art in the city by sponsoring juried art exhibitions, shows featuring local artists, and art auctions benefiting scholarships for local high school students, while also creating a savings fund to eventually purchase a building to serve as its permanent home.
 In 1986, the Arlington Art Association bought the former J. C. Penney store on Main Street in downtown Arlington, which it remodeled extensively and moved into in 1989 after incorporating as the Arlington Museum of Art.
 The first exhibition at the museum opened in May 1990 and featured contemporary art.

 In 1991, former Dallas Museum of Art assistant curator for contemporary art and KERA radio art critic Joan Davidow was hired as the full-time director of the Arlington Museum of Art.
 Under her tenure, which lasted until September 2000, she focused the museum's curated exhibitions on Texas contemporary art.
 In her first three years as director, she tripled the museum's budget to $225,000 while securing corporate sponsorships from Lockheed Martin, Target, and U.S. Trust.
 Writing for Texas Monthly in 1998, Michael Ennis referred to Davidow as "arguably the most imaginative and irrepressibly adventurous museum director working in Texas" and a "champion of the latest and often most contentious Texas art".
 She also ran an art summer camp for children at the museum and a Saturday-afternoon family component for each of the museum's exhibitions.